mirsava/mirart/backend/SETUP.md

 http://localhost:3001/health
 ```

-You should see: `{"status":"ok","message":"MirArt API is running"}`
+You should see: `{"status":"ok","message":"ArtZyla API is running"}`

 ## Troubleshooting